metrixinfo/laravel-permissions/README.md

 ```

 ## Console Command
-A console command is provided to allow you to flush the permissions from the cache.
+Console commands are provided to help manage your permissions.

 You can flush all the permissions:
 ```bash